huoshengyu/Morpheus/README.md

 ## 5. UR5e: Set the robot control mode

 If using IRSS controller:
-1. Set the robot to remote control.
+1. Set the robot to remote control using the Teach Pendant.
 The button is near the top right of the Teach Pendant's screen.

 If using Xbox/Playstation controller:
-1. Set the robot to local control.
+1. Set the robot to local control using the Teach Pendant.
 The button is near the top right of the Teach Pendant's screen.
 2. On the Programs tab, load and start ros_control.
 You may need to perform this step after the Morpheus bringup launch file is running.

 # Morpheus Software Launch Instructions